NanKillBro/better-lyrics-glassy/README.md

 Better Lyrics upgrades your YouTube Music™ experience by providing beautiful time-synced lyrics for your favorite songs.

+> [!WARNING]
+> This extension is specifically designed to be used with [Glassy Music](https://github.com/NanKillBro/glassy-music-nankill) and may not function properly when run in a standard web browser.

 ## Stats

 <p align="left">